Understanding 7/3 as a Mixed Number: A complete walkthrough

 Imagine you have seven identical pizzas.
 You want to divide them equally among three people.
 How many whole pizzas does each person get, and how much pizza is left over?

 You can give each person two whole pizzas (2 x 3 = 6 pizzas).
-This leaves one pizza remaining (7 - 6 = 1 pizza).
+Plus, this leaves one pizza remaining (7 - 6 = 1 pizza).
 Since there are three people, you divide the remaining pizza into three equal slices, giving each person 1/3 of a pizza.
-Therefore, each person gets 2 1/3 pizzas.
+That's why, each person gets 2 1/3 pizzas.
 This visual example perfectly demonstrates the conversion of 7/3 to 2 1/3.

 The Mathematical Principle Behind the Conversion